MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/scale-out-installation.md

 ![shows a screen for configuring the session central service.](media/install-web-sessioncentral.png "Session Central Service")

 Specify the Port (the default is 48650).
 Optionally, you can specify the security certificate to use.
-You can use the same certificate that you are using for the [!INCLUDE[prodshort](../includes/prodshort.md)] web client site as long as the security certificate's common name is the address the Session Host machines can use to communicate with the 10 web server machine.
+You can use the same certificate that you are using for the Dynamics GP web client site as long as the security certificate's common name is the address the Session Host machines can use to communicate with the 10 web server machine.

 Supply the credentials for the user account that will be running the Session Central Service.

 Click Next to continue.

-14. Select the web site that will host the [!INCLUDE[prodshort](../includes/prodshort.md)] web client.
+14. Select the web site that will host the Dynamics GP web client.
 This site must have been configured to use secure sockets layer (SSL).

 ![shows a screen for configuring the website.](media/install-web-site.png "Website configuration")

-Specify the user account that will run the application pool for the [!INCLUDE[prodshort](../includes/prodshort.md)] web client.
+Specify the user account that will run the application pool for the Dynamics GP web client.

 Decide whether the same web site will be used to host the Web Management Console.
 If you do not mark the option to use the same site, you will be prompted to select the web site and provide credentials to run the application pool for the site.